 However, import refusals and destructions might be minimal due to the capacity of current staffing.
 In its communications about stopping opioid imports, the FDA would like to increase the number of packages refused and processed before destruction from 40,000 to 100,000.
 The Associated Press wrote: “The work is time-intensive.
 Shipments must be tested in a lab and put through a legal review before they can be destroyed.”
 That process may be the due process required under federal law to a destroy a drug, whether its Fentanyl from China or an asthma inhaler from Canada.
 I’m not sure, but you get why it’s concerning.

 Drug dealers currently use the Internet to buy ingredients for opioid-based counterfeit drugs, often importing them from China.
 Let’s try and stop them.
 Opioid dealing on the Internet is not the same as folks with valid prescriptions going online to find better international prices on their blood pressure medication.
-I know that Pharma is all over this to use it against safe personal importation and, rest assured, I’m following this very closely.Tagged with: 708, FDA, international mail facilities, Scott Gottlieb
+I know that Pharma is all over this to use it against safe personal importation and, rest assured, I’m following this very closely.Tagged with: 708, drug imports, FDA, international mail facilities, opioids, Scott Gottlieb